photonkay/cypher_abstraction/README.md

 ## Contributors
 - photonkay
 - Enoch1357

-Enjoy the abstraction, cyphers!!!
+Enjoy the secured communication, all thanks to PEPAE!
+Happy *abstraction*, guys!